nexpy/nexpy/_sources/pythonshell.rst.txt

           'contributed_definitions'.

 .. warning:: These functions do not produce any output when run within
              the NeXpy shell.
-Please use the :ref:`validate-data` menu item when using NeXpy.
+Please use the :ref:`Validate Data
+             <validate-data>` menu item when using NeXpy.

 NeXus File Operations
 =====================